 “There’s no substitute for being an advocate for your own care or for the people you love,” she said.
 “That’s what you can do right now; providers welcome that.
 We always talk about a patient-centered system, and that’s something you can do right now to manage your health care concerns.”

 Lou Varricchio is a freelance reporter for True North Reports.
-You can reach him at firstname.lastname@example.org.
+Send him news tips at firstname.lastname@example.org.